schmelto/100-days-of-code/log.md

 **Today's Progress**:

-Wonder if dropit also would work in companies :) But today I've learned it work for neuronal networks and thats kind of satisfying.
+Wonder if dropout also would work in companies :) But today I've learned it work for neuronal networks and that's kind of satisfying.

 ![Dropout](./img/2021-01-10-dropout.jpg)